Who was Willard Legrand Bundy?

 He claimed that he didn’t break any of the agreements and was innocent.
 According to one of the local newspapers, Willard Legrand expected to have his salary until the signed contract with the Bundy Company.
 This meant that he had to take the next step and collect it from the court.

 In 1903, he decided to cut off his connection with the Bundy Company.
 Together with their families, they relocated to Syracuse, New York.
 They immediately started producing for the Bundy Time Recording Company, which later changed its name to the W. H. Bundy Recording Company.
-The company’s success began when it was started.
-The company enlarged and went beyond manufacturing time recorders.
+The company’s success began immediately, soon it expanded and ventured beyond manufacturing time recorders.
 It started producing and marketing a new product in 1904 (the automatic calculating machine).
-By 1906, it had already formed the Columbia Calculating Machine and immediately started production.
+By 1906, it formed the Columbia Calculating Machine and immediately started production.

 This device was designed to perform tasks like multiplication, addition, subtraction, and other functions like printing words according to the requirements of an individual.
 In 1906, this company enlarged, and it rapidly increased to 500,000 USD in capital stock.
-It started with different branches in other cities.
-One local newspaper stated that Syracuse created half-time recorders in the world.
+It started opening different branches in other cities.
+One local newspaper stated that Syracuse manufactured half of the time recorders in the world.
 It also acknowledged W. H. Bundy Recording Company among the manufacturers in the Syracuse area.

 What did Willard Legrand Bundy invent?